cypnk/Anime-List/README.md

 Wakaba Girl *2015*
 Wake Up, Girls! *2014, 2015, 2017*
 Wangan Midnight *2007*
+Wanpaku Oji no Orochi Taiji (The Little Prince and the Eight-Headed Dragon) *1963*
 Wata no Kunihoshi (Star of Cottonland) *1984*
 Watashi ga Motenai wa Dou Kangaetemo Omaera ga Warui!
 (WataMote: No Matter How I Look At It, It's You Guys' Fault I'm Unpopular!) *2013*
 Watashi, Nouryoku wa Heikinchi de tte Itta yo ne!
 (Didn't I Say to Make My Abilities Average in the Next Life?!) *2019*